FAQs

 What is Counselling and How Can It Help Me?

-Counselling is a safe and confidential space, held by a trained professional, where you can talk openly about anything.
-Your counsellor will help you explore, thoughts feelings and behaviours, while continually seeking deeper engagement and relationship.
-This will have profound effect on all aspects of life.
+Counselling is a confidential and safe space, held by a trained professional, where you can talk openly about anything.
+Your counsellor will help you explore thoughts, feelings and behaviours, while continually seeking deeper engagement and relationship.
+This will have a profound effect on all aspects of life.
 As you learn more about yourself, you will experience change.

 What to Expect in Your Initial Therapy Sessions